Flexing RISC-V Instruction Subset Processors to Extreme Edge: Introduction

-The performance requirements of the two extreme edge categories are not intensive where a sensor or an array of sensors are connected to an analogue frontend to pre-process raw sensor data that are converted into digital data, which is processed by a digital backend to translate them into knowledge.
+The performance requirements of the two extreme edge categories are not demanding where a sensor or an array of sensors are connected to an analogue frontend to pre-process sensor raw signals that are converted into digital data and handled by a digital backend to translate them into knowledge.
 The knowledge is stored and/or directly transmitted to the external world through a communication interface (e.g., RF).
 Data sampling rates required by sensors are 200 Hz\cite{b32}, which implies that digital backend processing speeds can be in the range of Hz for many extreme edge applications or kHz for applications that require faster response.

-Natively flexible smart systems \cite{b13} consisting of flexible electronic components, such as sensors, displays and batteries coupled with compute, memory and communication circuits, are a natural fit for extreme edge.
+Natively flexible smart systems \cite{b13} consisting of flexible electronic components, such as sensors, displays and batteries coupled with compute engines, memory and communication units, are a natural fit for extreme edge.
 Both general-purpose processors and domain-specific processing engines have been developed as FlexICs.
 For instance, the studies in \cite{b18, b19, b20, b21, b14, bleier22} demonstrated natively flexible 4-bit, 8-bit and 32-bit general-purpose processors whilst others proposed natively flexible domain-specific processing engines in the domains of RFID communication \cite{b30, b33}, machine learning \cite{b22, b23, b24, b25, b26, b28}, security \cite{b32}, and healthcare \cite{b27, b29}.
 These natively flexible processors have been shown to operate at the kHz range reaching up to 100 kHz, which is sufficient to meet the performance requirements of extreme edge applications.

 Although designing a domain-specific processing engine is more efficient than a general-purpose processor, it takes a considerable time to design, test and verify the design if the ASIC approach is taken for domain-specific processing.
-An alternative is to use an application-specific instruction processor (ASIP) \cite{b34, b35}, where the instruction sets are customized to the application or domain.
-However, this approach needs to generate not only the ASIP but also the software toolset, such as a compiler, a linker and a simulator associated with it.
+An alternative is to use an application-specific instruction processor (ASIP) \cite{b34, b35}, where the instruction sets are customized based on the application or domain.
+However, this approach needs to generate not only the ASIP but also the associated software toolset, such as a compiler, linker and simulator.